Content marketing and SEO are two of the most important marketing strategies you have for a business.

 - Structured Data: Also known as Schema Markup, this helps the search engines better understand the content on a web page.
 It also helps the page get ranked in the rich results sections of the SERPs.

 - Page Speed: This refers to how fast your web pages take to load before a user can interact with them.
-A faster speed equals better user experience.
+A faster speed equals a better user experience.
 And better user experience equals higher rankings.

 - Core Web Vitals: This is a new on-page SEO ranking factor by Google.
 It relates to page speed, user experience, and the layout of the page.

-- Mobile Experience: Search engines now use the mobile version of content as the predominant factor for indexing and ranking a web page.
+- Mobile Experience: Search engines now use the mobile version of the content as the predominant factor for indexing and ranking a web page.
 So a good mobile experience is essential for better on-page SEO.

 If you’ve ever wanted to know how to improve your search results for certain keywords quickly, on-page SEO is an important factor.
 Plus, anyone can take advantage of these methods to increase their keyword rankings and traffic.